dev-kanishk/FTlabs_task/README.md

 <br/>

 ## For Hosted somewhere in a publicly accessible location like AWS or PythonAnywhere
-* Make sure DEBUG is True
+* Make sure DEBUG is False
 * ALLOWED_HOST is configured according to usecase
 * command: `python manage.py collectstatic` for collecting all the static files in the folder mentioned in STATIC_ROOT, you can change it if want to server static from other location